 What to expect

 You can expect to be respected and encouraged to explore your issues.
 In the first session, an initial assessment will be carried out.
 This is for me to ascertain why you have come for Counselling.
 I will ask about your background, history and what you would like to achieve in Counselling.
 I will establish some boundaries within the first session; these are things we can discuss together.
-Boundaries are to make sure I am practising ethically in accordance with the Ethical Framework.
+Boundaries are to make sure I am practicing ethically in accordance with the Ethical Framework.
 You can expect for us to form a good working relationship.

 Counselling requires you to open up about what can often be very painful memories and emotions.
 Sometimes within the process, you may feel worse before you start to feel better.
 This is because we are discussing these upsetting issues which is bringing them back into your conscious thoughts.
 Counselling is not a quick fix.
 It requires dedication, patience and honesty.
 You have to feel ready and committed to face your issues.
 I am here to help with your healing process.
 Together we can create a good working alliance to help you accomplish this.